largecats/largecats.github.io/_posts/2020-09-21-collect-log-in-spark-cluster-mode.md

 Cluster mode is suitable for jobs that process large volume of data and require much resource for the driver program (see [here](https://stackoverflow.com/questions/41124428/spark-yarn-cluster-vs-client-how-to-choose-which-one-to-use/41142747)).
 This is ideal especially for cases where the driver server is becoming the resource bottleneck.
 But in cluster mode, the logs are not as easily accessible as in client mode where they are visible from the console, and in most cases, we only have YARN's log aggregation to rely on.

-The following sections explore a number of different workarounds and present a final solution that makes accessing and storing logs easy in cluster mode.
+The following sections explore a number of different workarounds and present a workable solution (at the end) that makes accessing and storing logs easy in cluster mode.

+# Challenges
+In cluster mode, the driver program runs on the cluster, i.e., on a machine other than the "driver server" which submits the application.
+This poses the following challenges.

+1. The driver program log is generated to the stdout of a machine other than the driver server which we have access to;
+2. Interrupting Spark application via Ctrl-C or by marking success/killing tasks in Airflow will only kill the process running on the driver server, not the Spark application itself.

+In other words, there is a degree of disconnection between the driver server, which we can access, and the spark application that is submitted to the cluster.
+The solution that worked effectively builds a bridge to resolve such disconnection.

 # Approaches